awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Automated Backups with Unsupported MariaDB Storage Engines<a name="Overview.BackupDeviceRestrictionsMariaDB"></a>

-For the MariaDB DB engine, automated backups are only supported for the XtraDB storage engine; use of these features with other MariaDB storage engines, including Aria, might lead to unreliable behavior while restoring from backups\.
+For the MariaDB DB engine, automated backups are only supported with the InnoDB storage engine \(version 10\.2 and later\) and XtraDB storage engine \(versions 10\.0 and 10\.1\)\.
+Use of these features with other MariaDB storage engines, including Aria, might lead to unreliable behavior while restoring from backups\.
 Even though Aria is a crash\-resistant alternative to MyISAM, your tables can still be corrupted in the event of a crash\.
 For this reason, we encourage you to use the XtraDB storage engine\.

++ To convert existing Aria tables to InnoDB tables, you can use ALTER TABLE command\.
+For example: `ALTER TABLE table_name ENGINE=innodb, ALGORITHM=COPY;`

 + To convert existing Aria tables to XtraDB tables, you can use ALTER TABLE command\.
 For example: `ALTER TABLE table_name ENGINE=xtradb, ALGORITHM=COPY;`